Dr. Gary Tanchak, D.C.

 • Masseter

-This large muscle is located on the side of your jaw, and is responsible for closing your jaw.
-It’s essential for activities like talking and chewing, but under excessive tension it can lead to jaw clenching, contributing to jaw pain and headaches.
+This large muscle is located on the side of your jaw and is responsible for closing your jaw.
+It’s essential for activities like talking and chewing, but under excessive tension, it can lead to jaw clenching, which can contribute to jaw pain and headaches.

 • Frontalis

-This thin muscle is located along the front of your forehead, and its job is to raise your eyebrows and wrinkle the skin of your forehead.
-We use it all the time to communicate our emotions, but overuse can cause tension problems and excessive wrinkling of the forehead skin.
+This thin muscle is located along the front of your forehead.
+Its job is to raise your eyebrows and wrinkle the skin of your forehead.
+We use it all the time to communicate our emotions, but overusing it can cause tension problems and excessive wrinkling of the forehead skin.

 • Temporalis

 This fan-shaped muscle is located on the side of your head, just above your jaw.
-Its main job is to help the masseter with coordinated closing of the jaw.
-Much like the masseter, excessive tension will contribute to jaw pain and headaches.
+Its main job is to help the masseter coordinate the closing of the jaw.
+Much like the masseter, excessive tension contributes to jaw pain and headaches.

 Muscles of the Face (image from cancer.gov).